slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Every saint has a past, and every sinner has a future."
 -- Oscar Wilde*

-Our present (in)actions will ‘compound’ into the future we will get – that’s a great way to think about what lies ahead.
-However, don’t worry too much, you can’t control much.
+Our present (in)actions will compound into the future we will get – that’s a great way to think about what lies ahead.
+However, don’t worry too much, you can’t control it.

 > *"I never worry about the future.
 It comes soon enough."
 -- Albert Einstein*